 "He's trained a little bit last week and this and looks fantastic, so I'm really excited."

-In August, Warburton vowed to be fit for Wales' November Tests against South Africa, Argentina, Tonga and the Wallabies.
+In August, against South Africa, Argentina, Tonga and the Wallabies.